circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 {% include beta-premium-feature.html%}

 <div class="alert alert-info" role="alert">
 <strong>Note:</strong> This feature only works with whitelisted projects.
-Please contact your support representative to enable layer caching.
+To get it enabled, please contact your Customer Success manager (email cs@circleci.com and include a link to the project on CircleCI).
 </div>

 If your application is distributed as a Docker image, you probably know that this image consists of layers.
 In addition, it's usually the top layers that end up changing.